Ahead of BUDG/ECON vote on December 3, businesses support Building Renovation Window in the InvestEU programme

 © All right reserved

-RE: Recommendations on ENVI Committee vote on ‘Quality of water intended for human consumption.
-Recast’
+RE: “Quality of water intended for human consumption.
+Recast”

-We welcome the collaborative and fast-paced work of the rapporteur and shadow rapporteurs on the recast of the Drinking Water Directive.
-The recast is a historic first step to fix the missing dimension of the water regulatory framework, which is the energy-water nexus.
-There is a huge energy savings potential in the water sector that must be untapped to secure that we meet the Paris Agreement.
-As technology and solutions providers in energy efficiency and water, we would like to highlight our support for the following provisions ahead of the forthcoming vote in the ENVI Committee.
+We welcome the collaborative and fast-paced work of the European Parliament on the recast of the Drinking Water Directive.
+The recast is a historic first step to fix a missing dimension of the water regulatory framework, which is the energy-water nexus.
+There is a huge energy savings potential in the water sector that must be untapped to contribute towards securing the objectives of the Paris Agreement.

 Energy performance transparency requirements